zqyl-xiaoma/xiaoma-cli/CONTRIBUTING.md

 🆕 **New to GitHub or pull requests?** Check out our [beginner-friendly Pull Request Guide](docs/how-to-contribute-with-pull-requests.md) first!

-📋 **Before contributing**, please read our [Guiding Principles](docs/GUIDING-PRINCIPLES.md) to understand the BMad Method's core philosophy and architectural decisions.
+📋 **Before contributing**, please read our [Guiding Principles](docs/GUIDING-PRINCIPLES.md) to understand the XiaoMa Method's core philosophy and architectural decisions.

 Also note, we use the discussions feature in GitHub to have a community to discuss potential ideas, uses, additions and enhancements.